Guest blog by Chelsy Ranard

 Cats and coffee seem to go together in a cozy concoction that many cat lovers enjoy.
 Cat Cafés have been springing up all over the U.S. in the last few years.
 The first cat café to open in the U.S. was Cat Town Café in California.
 But cat café’s are popular worldwide.
 The first Cat Café originated in Taiwan and then quickly spread to Japan, which is known for its love of cats and myriad cat cafés.

 In the U.S., in order to follow food service regulations, cats and food are not allowed in the same areas – but visitors can enjoy a cup of coffee and then go play with kitties a separate area.
 Besides catering to cat-crazy coffee lovers, these cafes often host adoptable cats and many have been quite successful with adoptions to loving families.
 A few popular cat cafés include The Cat Cafe in San Diego and KitTea Cat Cafe in San Francisco.
-For a full listing of cat café’s around the world, check out The Catnip Times’ Cat Café Directory.
+For a full listing of cat café’s around the world, check out The Catnip Times’ Cat Café Directory (being rebuilt).

 Garden State Cat Club Expo – Somerset, NJ